Claudia Jones: Black feminist leader in the Communist Party

 "An End to the Neglect of the Problems of the Negro Woman!"
+(1949)

-Jones' best known piece of writing, "An End to the Neglect of the Problems of the Negro Woman!", appeared in 1949 in the magazine Political Affairs.
-It exhibits her development of what later came to be termed "intersectional" analysis within a Marxist framework.
-In it, she wrote:
+Jones's best-known work, "An End to the Neglect of the Problems of the Negro Woman!", published in 1949 in the magazine Political Affairs, exhibits her development of what later came to be termed "intersectional" analysis within a Marxist framework.
+In this article, Jones addresses the layered oppression that Black women face due to race, gender, and economic status, calling for collective advocacy to secure equal respect and treatment for Black women as a pathway to broader social justice.